 How To Play: You ask him to choose between ‘Truth’ or ‘Dare’ and whatever he picks, you then ask a question accordingly.
 You can involve the voice note feature, exchange pictures (or videos) if you’re doing a dare.
 Ah, the fun doesn’t end.
-If needed, set boundaries before you start playing so you both are on the same page about the kind of questions that can be asked.
+If needed, set boundaries before you start playing so you both are on the same page about the kind of truth or dare questions for your boyfriend that can be asked.

 Would you rather play the game or play the game?
 This is one of the best games to play with your boyfriend over text.
 It is a classic, with the power to reveal interesting things about people in the funniest way.
 And that makes it one of the best games to play with boyfriend.

 How To Play: All you have to do is base a question by staging it with “Would you rather…” and then finishing it with two horrible choices.
 The weirder the questions get, the more you will get to know your boyfriend.
 So, don’t hold back if you are in the mood for digging.
 Example:

 You: Would you rather give up food or sex?